billputer/billwiens.com/resume/resume.md

 # Summary

-I'm an experienced DevOps engineer with a focus on Open Source technology.
-I enjoy working on automation, deployment, monitoring, systems architecture, and especially clown computing.
+I'm an experienced DevOps engineer who loves open-source technology.
+I'm a generalist; I like to delve into all parts of the stack.
+I design reliable and efficient systems with my skills in automation, deployment, monitoring, and clown computing.

 # Experience